maclaf/cookie-jar/what_i_learned_today.md

 # 24.09.2021

-minikube caches docker images somwhere else than docker itself.
-It means removing docker by:
+Minikube caches docker images somwhere else than docker itself.
+So if you develop docker image locally and and push changes to remote server, you could do not have latest version as kubectl events reports "container image <image-name> already present on machine".
+Removing docker image by:
 ```
 docker image rm <hash>
 ```